 A typical workflow for inspecting and comparing signals using the Signal Analyzer app is:

-Preprocess Signals — Lowpass, highpass, bandpass, or bandstop filter signals.
+Preprocess Signals — Edit signals using trim, clip, split, extract, or crop actions.
+Lowpass, highpass, bandpass, or bandstop filter signals.
 Remove trends and compute signal envelopes.
 Smooth signals using moving averages, regression, Savitzky-Golay filters, or other methods.
+Denoise signals using wavelets.
 Change sample rates of signals or interpolate nonuniformly sampled signals onto uniform grids.
 Preprocess signals using your own custom functions.
 Generate MATLAB functions to automate preprocessing operations.

 Share Analysis — Copy displays from the app to the clipboard as images.
 Export signals to the MATLAB workspace or save them to MAT-files.
 Generate MATLAB scripts to automate the computation of power spectrum, spectrogram, or persistence spectrum estimates and the extraction of regions of interest.
 Save Signal Analyzer sessions to resume your analysis later or on another machine.

-Load a file that contains audio data from a Pacific blue whale, sampled at 4 kHz.
+Read an audio file that contains data from a Pacific blue whale, sampled at 4 kHz.
 The file is from the library of animal vocalizations maintained by the Cornell University Bioacoustics Research Program.
 The time scale in the data is compressed by a factor of 10 to raise the pitch and make the calls more audible.
 Convert the signal to a MATLAB® timetable.

 Open Signal Analyzer and drag the timetable to a display.
 Four features stand out from the noise.
 The first is known as a trill, and the other three are known as moans.